DeFi Lending and Taxes: Yield Farming, Staking, and Interest

 - Gas fees paid

-Tools
+Tools I Use

-- Crypto tax software — Koinly, CoinTracker, TokenTax, and ZenLedger all support DeFi transaction parsing.
+Crypto tax software — Koinly, CoinTracker, TokenTax, and ZenLedger all support DeFi transaction parsing.
 They connect to wallets and blockchain data to automatically categorize transactions.

-- Portfolio trackers — DeBank and Zapper provide historical DeFi position data that can supplement tax records.
+Portfolio trackers — DeBank and Zapper provide historical DeFi position data that supplement tax records.

-- Misclassified transactions — Software may incorrectly categorize deposits as sales, or fail to match LP token deposits with withdrawals.
+Misclassified transactions — Software may incorrectly categorize deposits as sales, or fail to match LP token deposits with withdrawals.

-- Missing protocols — Newer or smaller protocols may not be supported.
+Missing protocols — Newer or smaller protocols may not be supported.

-- Cross-chain gaps — Bridged transactions may appear as outflows on one chain and unrelated inflows on another.
+Cross-chain gaps — Bridged transactions may appear as outflows on one chain and unrelated inflows on another.

 Upcoming Regulatory Changes

-Several developments are shaping the future of DeFi taxation:
+Several developments are reshaping DeFi taxation:

 Broker Reporting Rules